-The city is trying to have extra satisfactory matters — no matter the attitude of whoever spray-painted “This town doesn’t deserve quality things” on the boardwalk of the Creek Path a year or two again — and occasions of this week had me questioning about how we’re going to keep them exceptional.
+The city is trying to have extra satisfactory matters — no matter the attitude of whoever spray-painted “This town doesn’t deserve quality things” on the boardwalk of the Creek Path a year or two again — and occasions of this week had me questioning how we’re going to keep them exceptional.

-“I don’t know if every unmarried certainly one of them is,” Steve Costello, organizer of the Rutland sculpture trail, stated.
+“I don’t know if every unmarried is, but certainly one of them is,” Steve Costello, organizer of the Rutland sculpture trail, stated.
 “It’s a desire of the sculptors.
-What I’ve been told is some artists suppose you shouldn’t place something on them.
-Others think it’s first-rate because it preserves them. … Anything in life is a risk, but we’ve been thrilled with the manner they’ve been obtained to this point.”
+I’ve been told that some artists suppose you shouldn’t place something on them.
+Others think it’s first-rate because it preserves them. … Anything in life is a risk, but we’ve been thrilled with how they’ve been obtained to this point.”Rail car replace

 Then there’s the historic rail automobile.